 The battle started in the 1960s when student activists held Bild and its headlines responsible for the death of Benno Ohnesorg and the attempted assassination of the student leader Rudi Dutschke.
 But this was a long time ago, and we imagined that this sculpture had nothing to do with what happened.

 This dispute between Bild editor-in-chief Kai Diekmann and the legendary left-wing Tageszeitung newspaper.
 But how does this sculpture add anything to the disagreement?
 We don’t know, but we love to walk by the building and see the weird faces some people do when they see this for the first time.

 If you want to see one of the bizarre landmarks of Berlin in all its glory, go to the corner of Rudi Dutschke Straße and Charlottenstraße and look beyond the trees.
 There you will be able to see how weird Berlin streets can be.

-Most people would say that the history of Berlin is filled with tragic events and there is no way of saying this is a lie.
-Berlin was the center of most of the history in the last century and it payed a high price for everything that happened.
+Most people would say that the history of Berlin is filled with tragic events, and there is no way of saying this is a lie.
+Berlin was the center of most of the past in the last century, and it paid a high price for everything that happened.

-It is better to visit the city trying to understand how the city copes with its past than to just ignore it.
-This is why we write about these places on Fotostrasse and this is why you should see them as well.
+It is better to visit the city trying to understand how it copes with its past than to ignore it.
+This is why we write about these places on Fotostrasse and why you should also see them.

 If you like what you read here, you should join our Discord channel; there, you will find a place for open discussions about all the themes we talk about here, and it is a free space for you to share your questions, comments and suggestions.